132goodhao/Quantitative-Framework-for-Green-Building-Benchmarking/README.md

 3. **Ethical Use:**
    When using or modifying this repository, please acknowledge our authors.
 For academic publications, cite the paper associated with this repository.

+4. **CC BY 4.0:**

+   You can share, copy and modify this dataset so long as you give appropriate credit, provide a link to the CC BY license, and indicate if changes were made, but you may not do so in a way that suggests the rights holder has endorsed you or your use of the dataset.
+Note that further permission may be required for any content within the dataset that is identified as belonging to a third party.